HadiHas/Apple_Detection_Repo/README.md

-# Apple_Detection_Repo
+# Damage Apple Computer Vision AI Model

-This Repo contain a data set of apples
+This repo contain a data set of apple categorized to #Good and #Bad apples and AI Computer Vision model train with (CNN) to detect Apples and classify them to good or bad

+This repo was build as a project for Beirut AI bootcamp on Jan 2021